Paola Genes

 Paola María Genes Garcete (born 14 June 1991) is a Paraguayan footballer who plays as a centre back for Libertad/Limpeño.
-She was a member of the Paraguay women's national team.
+She has also played for the Paraguay women's national team.

 International career

 Genes represented Paraguay at the 2008 FIFA U-17 Women's World Cup.
 At senior level, she played two Copa América Femenina editions (2010 and 2018).